BimmerGestalt/AAIdrive/docs/faq.md

 How does the app detect passengers in the car?
 : The car detects weight on the seat and tells the app if someone is sitting on it.

+Why isn't the Notification view scrollable?
+: IDrive 4 has a Speedlock feature to disable interaction with certain screens if the car is not parked, a restriction which was removed in later versions.
+This app tries to disable the Notification screen's Speedlock setting, but the car must first be parked for this to work.
+By parking the car (including engaging the Parking Brake on a stickshift vehicle), the window should become scrollable and then stay scrollable after driving off.

 Can you add support for this other music app?
 : This app uses the standard Android MediaBrowser api to interact with music apps.
 It seems that some apps enforce a whitelist of which apps are allowed to connect and control its music, and the authors of these apps have refused previous requests to alter their whitelists.
 Please reach out to the music app author to grant an exception for this app.
 The app gained support (in version 1.2) to control any running music app, but can not start them with this whitelist in place.